orange-cloudfoundry/osb-cmdb/osb-cmdb/docs/impl-notes/spring-cloud-gateway-proxy-spike.md

 	at reactor.netty.channel.ChannelOperationsHandler.channelRead(ChannelOperationsHandler.java:96) [reactor-netty-0.9.10.RELEASE.jar:0.9.10.RELEASE]
 ```

-Root cause: the websocket request isn't rewritten by springcloud getway, and hence lands with the "Host: localhost" to gorouter which rejects it with an unknown route
+Root cause: the websocket request isn't rewritten by springcloud gateway, and hence lands with the "Host: localhost" to gorouter which rejects it with an unknown route

 In initial request, spring cloud gateway had the right host: